john-itcsolutions/cheirrs/README.md

 Deploy the full Kubernetes Charm,

-     a. if you have a spare 32GB RAM
+     a. if you have a spare 32GB RAM and spare 250GB disk space

 `juju deploy charmed-kubernetes`